 Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

 Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation that we are subject to.

 Internal Third Parties

-Other companies in the World Mobile Group acting as joint controllers or processors and who are based both inside and outside of the UK and provide IT and system administration services and undertake leadership reporting.
+For some specific personal data processing activities, other companies in the World Mobile Group may act as joint controllers or processors.
+These companies may be based inside the European Economic Area (EEA) or outside the EEA.
+They provide IT and system administration services and undertake leadership reporting.

 External Third Parties

 Service providers acting as processors based inside and outside of the British Virgin Islands who provide IT and system administration services.